gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy shaded her eyes with her hand.
-The ship looked like she was casting off, but no, a pair of Marine cutters had boxed her in and a platoon of figures in blue were trotting down the pier.
+The ship looked like she was casting off, but no, a pair of Marine zodiacs had boxed her in and a platoon of figures in blue were trotting down the pier.
 She glanced at Wales,
 wondering if this was somehow his doing,